Welcome to the SEND department page.

 Assessment and monitoring:

-All students who enter the Academies are assessed for baseline reading, spelling and numeracy skills and this information is used alongside other data to identify students who requiring additional support.
+All students who enter the Academies are assessed for baseline reading, spelling and numeracy skills and this information is used alongside other data to identify students who may require additional support.
 Intervention sessions are provided to target specific development needs and the progress of each student is monitored closely.
 Students who do not make progress in light of interventions are placed on the SEN register and further interventions are provided.
-Teaching assistants keep a chronological log of interventions and some students received a ‘home-school’ book to ensure high levels of communication between parents/ carers and the staff.

 The SEN register is reviewed on an ongoing basis to ensure that students are moved through the SEN stages of the Code of Practice in an accurate and timely manner.